-The first reference to the family arms and crest is on Colonel Laurence’s tombstone (cl725) which has been described as “an animal standing on its hind legs like a weasel and underneath an elaborate coat of arms which we cannot describe as it is rather indistinct” (1.3).
+The first reference to the family arms and crest is on Colonel Laurence’s tombstone (c 1725) which has been described as “an animal standing on its hind legs like a weasel and underneath an elaborate coat of arms which we cannot describe as it is rather indistinct” (1.3).
 The tombstone was erected by Laurence's son, Stephen (the elder).

-However the North-Bomford application is entered in the General Armory by Burke in the 1884 edition, which reads:
+The North-Bomford application is entered in the General Armory by Burke in the 1884 edition, which reads: